tylerpalcic/Homework1/README.md

 ![](https://github.com/tylerpalcic/CEG4110-HW1/blob/master/screenshots/hw1_part1_scrsht.png)
 ![](https://github.com/tylerpalcic/CEG4110-HW1/blob/master/screenshots/hw1_colorpicker_scrsht.png)

 Selecting tab 2 at the top of the screen will move the user to a new screen containing the painting canvas.
 The user can then draw on the screen in black or select the color button to create any color from the entire color spectrum.
-The drawing can be erased to start over if the user doesn't like their drawing by tapping the "clear canvas" button or they can save the drawing by tapping the "save" button.
+The drawing can be erased to start over by tapping the "clear canvas" button or it can be saved by tapping the "save" button.

 ![](https://github.com/tylerpalcic/CEG4110-HW1/blob/master/screenshots/hw1_part2_scrnst.png)